KaranMeghe/Game-hub/README.md

 ## 🧠 Challenges Faced

 - 🧱 **Large Bundle Size**: Initially, our bundle was too large (704 KB).
 We fixed this by applying [manual code splitting](https://vitejs.dev/guide/build.html#chunking-strategy) using Vite’s `manualChunks` to split React, Chakra, and Icon libraries into separate chunks, improving caching and reducing main bundle to **340 KB** – nearly **52% reduction**.
-- 🔄 **Boilerplate Redux**: Using Redux with thunks was too verbose.
-We migrated to **RTK Query**, which greatly reduced boilerplate, simplified async fetching logic, and improved **caching and performance**.
+- 🔄 **Boilerplate Redux**: At first, we handled async logic using Redux Thunks, which followed this flow:

+Services → Thunks → Slices → Custom Hook → Components

+❌ This structure was verbose, repetitive, and hard to maintain.

+✅ We migrated to **RTK Query**, simplifying everything to:

+RTK Query API Slice → Auto-generated Hooks → Components

+- 🔁 **Caching Strategy**:
+  By splitting out large vendor libraries like `react.js` into separate chunks, browsers can **cache them long-term**.
+So if the code hasn't changed, they won't be re-downloaded — improving load times for repeat visits.

-- 🔁 **Caching Strategy**: By splitting large vendor files (like `react.js`) into separate chunks, browsers can cache them.
+By splitting large vendor files (like `react.js`) into separate chunks, browsers can cache them.
 So when code doesn’t change, users don’t re-download them — improving load time.

 - 🌍 **Dynamic Routing and Layouts**: Managing nested routes with layout wrappers required a clean component and router structure.
 - 📦 **Tree-shaking and unused code**: Fine-tuning Vite config helped reduce unused code via better chunking.